sebmerkt/ride-share-compare/README.md

 ## Trade-offs

 Trade-off had to be made in storing the incoming data.
+One PostGIS database is used for storing the data.
+This is sufficient for stroring the amount of data coming in in this test version.
+For an increasing number of ride-share providers as well as when including locations other than just New York City the database will not be able to handle the input.
+In this case the data should not be put in a SQL database like PostGIS for permanent storage, but rather saved in a NoSQL database.
+The incoming data should then be processed directly for usage in the web app.

 ## Rolling deployment